pat-marty/the-local-ibex-source/content/en/docs/hiking/schwalmis.md

 ## Arrival

-The starting point of the hike is reached via cable car in St. Jakob (end of the Isenthal).
+We reached the starting point of the hike via cable car in St. Jakob (end of the Isenthal).
 The cable car station can be reached via public transit by taking a PostAuto from <hl>Altdorf</hl> to <hl>Isenthal, Seilbahn St. Jakob</hl>.
 We decided to go by car instead though; there is quite a bit of parking space at the cable car station.

-There's a landline telephone in the cable car station that you need to use to request for the cable car to run — it's a little old-school, but it gets the job done.
-You pay for the cable car ride once you get to the top.
+There's a landline telephone in the cable car station that we had to use to request for the cable car to run — it's a little old-school, but it gets the job done.
+We payed for the cable car ride once we got to the top.

 <p align="center">
     <img src="IMG_4147.JPG" alt="" class="portrait">